Ammonia solution: Cleaning products

 Ammonia solutions are used as cleaning products for many surfaces and applications.
 Ammonia in water is sold as a cleaning agent by itself, usually labeled as simply "ammonia", as well as in cleaning products combined with other ingredients.
 It may be sold plain, lemon-scented (and typically colored yellow), or pine-scented (green).
 Commonly available ammonia with soap added is known as "cloudy ammonia".

 Household ammonia ranges in concentration by weight from 5% to 10% ammonia.
 Because aqueous ammonia is a gas dissolved in water, as the water evaporates from a surface, the gas evaporates also, leaving the surface streak-free.
 Its most common uses are to clean glass, porcelain, and stainless steel.
 It is good at removing grease and is found in products for cleaning ovens and for soaking items to loosen baked-on grime.
 Experts also warn not to use ammonia-based cleaners on car touchscreens, due to the risk of damage to the screen's anti-glare and anti-fingerprint coatings.

 More concentrated solutions (higher than 10%) are used for in professional and industrial cleaning products.

 US manufacturers of cleaning products are required to provide the product's material safety data sheet that lists the concentration used.
 Solutions of ammonia can be dangerous.
 These solutions are irritating to the eyes and mucous membranes (respiratory and digestive tracts), and to a lesser extent the skin.
 Experts advise that caution be used to ensure the chemical is not mixed into any liquid containing bleach, due to the danger of forming toxic chloramine gas.
 Mixing with chlorine-containing products or strong oxidants, such as household bleach, can generate toxic chloramine fumes.

 Alkyl amine precursor

 In industry, aqueous ammonia can be used as a precursor to some alkyl amines, although anhydrous ammonia is usually preferred.
 Hexamethylenetetramine forms readily from aqueous ammonia and formaldehyde.
 Ethylenediamine forms from 1,2-dichloroethane and aqueous ammonia.

 Absorption refrigeration

 In the early years of the twentieth century, the vapor absorption cycle using water-ammonia systems was popular and widely used, but after the development of the vapor compression cycle it lost much of its importance because of its low coefficient of performance (about one fifth of that of the vapor compression cycle).
-Both the Electrolux refrigerator and the Einstein refrigerator are well known examples of this application of the ammonia solution.
+Both the absorption refrigerator and the Einstein refrigerator are well known examples of this application of the ammonia solution.